elenabat/elenabat/README.md

-### Hi there 👋
+### Hi there!
+I'm Elena  👋

-I'm Elena
-I am a curious and driven human being passionate about data, technology, economics, and travel.
+I am a curious and driven human being passionate about data, technology, economics, and travel 🌍

-I have worked +2 years in the tech industry where I developed a great interest in data analysis.
+I have worked +2 years in the tech industry where I developed a great interest in data analysis 👩‍💻

 I have recently completed an immersive Data Science Bootcamp at AllWomen Academy, where I have learnt about:
 - Statistics and Programming with Python